NoemiP94/Capstone_fe/README.md

    - To use this project, it's necessary have a Cloudinary account
    - Run the project
-     -- To view API documentation, import the `api_doc.yaml` file into Postman --
+     -- To view API documentation, import the `api_doc.yaml` file into Postman -- ❗DISCLAIMER: it's necessary create an admin account: you can create in the right table of your database or using the /register endpoint in Postman❗
 3. Open frontend project and open a terminal:

 Run: